vtoth13/bark-n-bath/README.md

 * As a first-time visitor, I want to effortlessly navigate the website, so I can find the content I am looking for.
 * As a first-time visitor, I want to learn about the team of the company, so I can get to know them before I even visit personally.
 * As a first-time visitor, I want to get an overview of the services, so I can decide which service I would like to use.
-* As a first-time visitor, I want to see other customers' opinion, so I can see whether the company is trustworthy.
+* As a first-time visitor, I want to see other customers' opinions, so I can see whether the company is trustworthy.
 * As a returning visitor, I want to see the opening hours, so I can visit the company in person.
 * As a returning visitor, I want to find community links, so I can experience more about the company and its connections.
 * As a frequent user, I want a contact form, so I can easily request an appointment.